May 24, 2022 | 10 Min

 How to Make Your Ecommerce Site More Accessible to All (And Why It Matters)

-With the launch of Salesforce Commerce Cloud (SFCC) in headless mode and the release of its PWA-based storefront frontend (PWA Kit), online retailers using SFCC can significantly improve the quality of their storefront experiences.
+With the launch of Salesforce Commerce Cloud (SFCC) in headless mode and the release of its PWA-based storefront frontend (Composable Storefront), online retailers using SFCC can significantly improve the quality of their storefront experiences.

 Moving to a PWA-based storefront powered by headless commerce APIs, as well as a headless CMS like Amplience, can dramatically improve your page load speed and SEO performance.